8 things you shouldn't leave in your car in subzero weather

 Loved ones

 This should be obvious.
-But it's worth noting that children and elderly people can be more susceptible to hypothermia at cold temperatures, with symptoms such as shivering, confusion and exhaustion, according to the Centers for Disease Control.
+But it's worth noting that children and elderly people can be more susceptible to hypothermia at cold temperatures, with symptoms such as shivering, confusion and exhaustion, according to the Centers for Disease Control and Prevention.
 So even limited amounts of time in an unheated vehicle could be dangerous.
 The same goes for pets.

 JOIN THE CONVERSATION